-It's estimated that more than half of all college students graduate with debt, and we're not talking about a paltry few thousand on the credit card, either.
-Given tuition at some of the more prestigious universities can top more than $50,000, and even a community college two-year degree can cost more than $15,000, college debt can be serious and life changing.
+It's estimated that two in three college students who graduated in 2018 left school with student loan debt, according to The Institute for College Access & Success.
+Given that tuition at some of the more prestigious universities can reach nearly $60,000 per year, and even a public community college two-year degree can cost more than $15,000, college loan debt can be overwhelming.

+A significant factor responsible for the exponential growth in student loan debt is interest.
 Think about it.
 You borrow $15,000 at 6.8 percent per year to pay for a two-year degree in automotive technology.
 When you graduate, you'll have 10 years to pay, or roughly 120 payments of $172 and change.
-When you're done you'll have shelled out roughly $20,000 to pay for the loan and interest.
+When you're done, you'll have shelled out roughly $20,000 to pay for the loan and interest.

-Now up the ante.
-Shoot for the four-year degree at an expensive university or college.
-According to statistics, you'll likely have about $50,000 in loans at the end.
+Let's up the ante.
+Shoot for a four-year degree at an expensive university or college, and according to statistics, you'll likely have about $50,000 in loans when you graduate.
 With the same interest rate and loan payment period, you're looking at a monthly payment of about $575 and total interest of about $20,000 for a total principal and interest of $70,000.

 This is where student loan consolidation comes in.
-In short, it's a way of grouping disparate loans under one umbrella and making a single payment to one entity that's something like an average of all the loans.
-But "consolidation," while having a specific meaning, is more of a general industry term and can be used for a few different strategies.
+In short, it's a way of grouping disparate loans under one umbrella and making a single payment via one loan servicer.
+But "consolidation," while having a specific meaning, is more of a general industry term and can be used loosely to refer to a few different strategies.